Information for Student Employees

 Step 7: Check and Submit

 - After reviewing and ensuring your hours and information are correct, check the box at the bottom of the page.
-Checking this box means you have reviewed your hours and information and are correct, and you are responsible for any errors or changes made using your student ID.
+Checking this box means you have reviewed your hours and information are correct, and you are responsible for any errors or changes made using your student ID.

 - If you need to go back and fix or change something before submitting, you may hit the "Return" button and do so.
 Once you have checked the box, you may click "Submit" at the bottom right corner of the page.